aceliwang/potatopsych/PWC.md

 ## Family Genogram

+- Father
+- Mother
+- One sister
+- Two brothers

 ## Personal and Developmental History

 ### Developmental

 ### Childhood

-- Left at the age of 2
+- Left Lebanon at the age of 2 and arrived in Australia
+- Nil conflict at the time in Lebanon

 ### School